How to Remove All Files and Directories Using Linux Terminal

-• Remove empty directory linux
+• Delete empty directory linux

 • Remove non-empty directory Linux

-• Remove multiple directories linux
+• Delete multiple directories linux

 If you want to remove (or delete) a file in Linux from the command line.
 So, you can use the rm (remove) or unlink command.